 Few things can put a damper on the honeymoon phase like dating someone you can't count on to show up.
 "If your date cancels plans early on, doesn't return text messages, or keeps showing up late, it's not going to be better later on," warns Winter.
 "This is a behavioral trait that shows lack of respect."

 3. You Don't Feel Like A Priority

 Feeling like your partner places you high on their priority list is key.
 Even though they might not be able to put you first every single time, they should be making a consistent effort to ensure that you feel important.
 "If your date doesn't make you feel like a priority early on, it's not going to get better with time," says Winter.

 How To Deal

 If you've noticed the following signs that your relationship might not last, don't freak.
 All hope is not lost as long as you can have an open and honest conversation about your concerns.
 Winter recommends asking yourself and your partner some difficult questions.
 "Does this person have the desire, but lacks the toolset for a relationship?" poses Winter.
 "If so, you can help them by sharing your concerns and expressing your feelings.
 If they're motivated to be your partner, they will work to make sure they accomplish that goal."

 Unfortunately, if your partner lacks the motivation to address the concerns you communicate, then this could mean their investment in the relationship isn't high enough to sustain the partnership in the long term.
 Even though this can be a tough pill to swallow, hoping things will suddenly get better could lead to disappointment in the end.
-Ultimately, if you notice these red flags, starting a dialogue ASAP could save you time that would be better spent dating someone who's on the same page.
+Ultimately, if you notice these red flags, starting a dialogue ASAP could save you time that would be better spent dating someone who's on the same page as you.